vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-explorer.md

 ### Testing Resource Usage Events

-When you mark a resource as "in use" or "not in use" in Attraccess, the system will publish messages to topics following this pattern:
+When you mark a resource as "in use" or "not in use" in FabAccess, the system will publish messages to topics following this pattern:

 ```
 resources/{id}/status